 You could be a spokesperson for an artist, speaking on that artist’s behalf, or for a music company.

-As spokesperson for a music company: you represent the company at music fairs and festivals and give presentations, showcases and demonstrations of their latest products.
+As a spokesperson for a music company: you represent the company at music fairs and festivals and give presentations, showcases, and demonstrations of their latest products.

 After hours, you get to work on your own music and musical goals.

 It’s smart to make different mixes or versions of your songs.

 A stripped-down version of one of your songs might be exactly what a publishing company needs to pitch for a movie or tv show.